etiandre/jukebox-ultra-nrv/README.md

  - clone the repo
  - move config.py.example to config.py and edit it 😎
  - To add a favicon, place it in the `jukebox/static` folder
- - Install requirements using `pip -r requirements.py`
+ - Install requirements using `pip install -r requirements.py`

 ## Usage